 New Partnerships and Grants

-Two new grants with TAMUG collaborator Anna Armitage!
+Two new grants with TAMUG collaborator Anna Armitage are beginning late this year.
 We will be looking at how invertebrate populations and plant productivity at salt marsh restoration sites are affected by erosion-control structures like breakwaters.
 This project will help resource managers understand biological costs and benefits when designing projects for shoreline protection.
 In a separate project, the Armitage and Jurgens labs will be working together to examine the effectiveness of restoration efforts using dredge material to boost elevation of eroded or subsided mudflat and marsh areas.
 We will be working with local managers to understand whether such projects successfully increase invertebrate food resources for migratory birds.

-Exploring California mussel bed biodiversity and biogeography near the southern range edge, we’ll be working with the great people over at MexCal (Managing Ecosystems Across the Californias), a research group of scientists based at the Universidad Autónoma de Baja California (UABC) in Ensenada, Baja California.
+We are continuing to explore mussel bed biodiversity and biogeography near the southern range edge in Baja, Mexico with the wonderful scientistsat MexCal (Managing Ecosystems Across the Californias), a research group based at the Universidad Autónoma de Baja California (UABC) in Ensenada, Baja California, MX.
 Funding partners: Texas A&M University and the Consejo Nacional de Ciencia y Tecnologia (CONACYT) Collaborative Research Grant.

-In spring 2021, we are beginning a project examining the occurrence of microplastics in Galveston Bay oysters.
+In spring 2021, we started field work on a project examining the occurrence of microplastics in Galveston Bay oysters.
 Lead by our lab, this work is in partnership with the Quigg Lab (TAMUG) and Hanke Lab (University of Houston) with funding support from Galveston Bay Estuary Program and the Texas Commission on Environmental Quality.
 There will also be a curriculum development component in partnership with education specialists at Galveston Bay Foundation.